 Setup the Raspberry Pi

-Once you’ve found all the hardware and prepared all the software, we’re going to start setting up the Raspberry Pi.
+Once you’ve found all the hardware, we’re going to start setting up the Raspberry Pi.
+This project uses the

 Add a device and download the balenaOS disk image from the dashboard